albn-itu/uni-notes/semester-11/hpgp-notes.md

         - Midpoint method:
             - An improvement over Euler's method.
             - It uses the logic behind the Taylor series expansion to get a better estimate of the derivative at the midpoint of the interval.

+## Kinematic vs Dynamic (Week 12)

+- Kinematic:
+    - Kinematic objects are objects that are not affected by forces or collisions.
+    - They are moved directly by setting their position and rotation.
+- Dynamic:
+    - Dynamic objects are objects that are affected by forces and collisions.
+    - They are moved by applying forces and torques to them.

+## Substepping (Week 13)

+- A new feature in Unity Physics used to get stabler simulations.
+- Works by taking multiple smaller time steps within a single physics update, if the framerate is too low.
+- This essentially ensures that the physics simulation always runs at a fixed timestep, regardless of the framerate.